The Effects of Caffeine on Performance in Sports

 It has been found that caffeine results in glycogen sparing.
 Professor John Hawley, Head of RMIT's Exercise Metabolism Group, found that athletes who had caffeine with their meal after exercise had 66% more glycogen in their muscles 4 hours later (Caffeine Aids Athlete Recovery, 2008).
 Glycogen is the body's preferred fuel for muscles when exercising.
-Hawley Stated, "If you have 66% more fuel for the next day's training or competition, there's no question you'll be able to go further and faster (Caffeine Aids Athlete Recovery, 2008, pg.
+Hawley Stated, "If you have 66% more fuel for the next day's training or competition, there's no question you will be able to go further and faster (Caffeine Aids Athlete Recovery, 2008, pg.
 1)".
-There are many experiments lasting less than 30 minutes in which caffeine has been shown to be beneficial when glycogen does not appear to be limiting.
+Many experiments are lasting less than 30 minutes in which caffeine is beneficial when glycogen does not appear to be limiting.

 Caffeine is a complex substance that is found in many organic compounds and is consumed by humans in coffee, tea, and chocolate.
 Caffeine is the most commonly used drug in the world.
 Food industries are adding caffeine to a wide variety of foods and drinks.
-Caffeine is found in a number of 'natural health products' and in many over-the-counter drugs.
+Caffeine is found in many 'natural health products' and many over-the-counter drugs.
 The effect caffeine has on the body ranges from various adenosine receptors in several types of body tissues.

 Caffeine is ergogenic in most if not all aerobic exercises.
-Studies have shown that as an ergogenic aid caffeine enhances endurance type exercises such as running, swimming, cycling, and tennis.
+Studies have shown that as an ergogenic aid caffeine enhances endurance-type exercises such as running, swimming, cycling, and tennis.
 Studies have shown that caffeine also provides benefits in anaerobic activities such as resistance training.
-Olympic committees are debating whether or not caffeine should be tested prior to the Olympic Games because of its ergogenic effects.
+Olympic committees are debating whether or not caffeine should be tested before the Olympic Games because of its ergogenic effects.
 "Glucose recovery slows drastically after 3-4 hours, so recovery rates after 4 hours are excellent proxies for glycogen storage 24 hours after exercise.
-If you have 66% more fuel for the next day's training or competition, there's no question you'll be able to go further and faster (Caffeine Aids Athlete Recovery, 2008, pg.
+If you have 66% more fuel for the next day's training or competition, there's no question you will be able to go further and faster (Caffeine Aids Athlete Recovery, 2008, pg.
 1)".